LeanneLibGriff/nine-repro/Step3Naming.md

 The University of Edinburgh has a comprehensive and easy to follow list (with examples and explanations) of [13 Rules for file naming conventions](https://www.ed.ac.uk/records-management/guidance/records/practical-guidance/naming-conventions)

 ### Beginner
-Let's look at some easy naming convention for your data files and documents.
+Consider some easy naming convention for your data files and documents.
-Any dates are best stored with YYYY-MM-DD.
+Any dates are best stored with YYYY-MM-DD because it can be re-ordered chronologically.
-Try to avoid spaces in your file names
+Avoid spaces in your file names because some applications do not support it.

 ### Intermediate
 Make sure you follow 13 Rules for file naming conventions  https://www.ed.ac.uk/records-management/guidance/records/practical-guidance/naming-conventions

 ### Advanced
 Do you have a policy in your team around naming conventions?
-If not, this is a great way of getting everyone on the same page
+If not, this is a great way of discussing the priorities of the research data.

 ### Internal Resources